Percy Rules

 Penalties:

-- Failure to adhere to any race rules will result in penalties determined by Race Officials.
+- Failure to adhere to any and all rules will result in a penalty.

-- Mushers may request a penalty review by the Race Marshal.
+- A musher may request a penalty review by the Race Marshal.

 -